Filmmaker's Portal

 Posters

 Your film posters are to be submitted to the festival director via email as either a PDF, JPEG or PNG file.
 If your poster is hand-drawn or collaged, you can submit a physical copy instead.
 Please keep all film poster submissions to the dimensions of 11 inches wide by 17 inches tall.
 Super Gr8 will print and hang all posters before the premiere.
-Posters are due Monday, September 22nd by the end of the day.
+Poster deadline for 2026 to be announced.